raydelvecchio/vdb-benchmark/README.md

 continue benchmarking or develop new ones, contact me [here](mailto:ray@cerebralvalley.ai).

 # Benchmarks
+All benchmarks are based on the [original vlite tests](https://github.com/sdan/vlite/blob/master/tests/bench.py), and are definitely not scientifically rigorous.
+The goal here is to simulate what a typical user would do when spinning up a RAG app for local, project, or small production use.
 * Memorize One: time to ingest one constant entry into the database
 * Memorize Many: time to ingest many texts from a corpus into the database
 * Remember One: given a query, time to retrieve the top result when there is only *one* entry in the database